dzekelid/media/_listings/akamai/config-media-live-v1-live-domain-stream-streamid-delete.md

       description: Remove a Stream
       operationId: configmedialivev1livedomainstreamstreamid
       parameters:
-      - in: String
+      - in: query
         name: domain
         description: Unique identifier for each domain
         type: string
-      - in: Number
+      - in: query
         name: streamId
         description: Unique identifier for each stream
         type: string